anoma/namada/wasm/tx_template/README.md

 # Transaction script wasm template

-This is just a template of a wasm module for transaction script.
-This template receives arbitrary bytes as its input.
+This is a template of a wasm module for transaction script.

 ## Quick start